Grace Slick: Visual art

-After retiring, and after a house fire, divorce, and breakup, Slick began drawing and painting animals, mainly to amuse herself and because doing so made her happy during a difficult period in her life.
+After retiring from music, Slick began painting and drawing.
+She has done many renditions of her fellow 1960s musicians, including Janis Joplin, Jerry Garcia, and others.
+Slick has had a passion for art since she was a child, before she pivoted to music.
+In 2000, she began displaying and selling her artwork.
 Soon thereafter, she was approached about writing her memoir, which ultimately became Somebody to Love?
 A Rock-and-Roll Memoir.
 Her agent saw her artwork and asked her to do some portraits of some of her various contemporaries from the rock-and-roll genre to be included in the autobiography.
 Hesitant at first (because she thought "it was way too cute.
 Rock-n-Roll draws Rock-n-Roll"), she eventually agreed because she found she enjoyed it, and color renditions of Janis Joplin, Jimi Hendrix, and Jerry Garcia appeared in the completed autobiography.

 An Alice in Wonderland-themed painting and various other sketches are scattered throughout the book.
 Her paintings of Jorma Kaukonen and Jack Casady were used for the cover art of the 1998 album The Best of Hot Tuna.
 Though Slick has been drawing and painting since she was a child, she admits to not being able to multitask, so did not do much of it while she was focusing on her music career.
 A notable exception is the 1974 cover art of her first solo album, Manhole, which she signed "Child Type Odd Art by Grace".